Build Customer Loyalty With An Apology

 How employees, managers, and executives handle these types of situations will determine how a customer feels about the company, its staff, products, and services.

 A customer who feels listened to, valued, and validated when things go wrong will forgive most errors and understand that mistakes can happen.
 Even though we'd rather mistakes didn't happen, as a business, we need to view these as opportunities to build customer loyalty.
-And, extending a credible apology for the right reasons at the appropriate time is usually a good start in satisfying customers.

 The OB Tampon Apology: Building Customer Loyalty: